-In today’s Student Spotlight, we’re bringing you Kat Medrzejewski from Halo & Horns.
+In today’s Student Spotlight, we’re bringing you Kat Muntz from Halo & Horns.

 A self-proclaimed “mixed bag,” she’s the one-woman show behind her small cake business!
-In her day job, she works as a primary school teacher, specialising in physical education and is also a coach at her local Cross Fit gym.
+In her day job, she works as a primary school teacher, alongside her cake business.

 What's your business?

 What's your background?

 I have been a primary school teacher for 8 years now.
 I initially worked as a full-time classroom teacher, but as my baking hobby took off and I slowly transitioned into starting up my own business, I decided to cut back to a part-time role.
 So for the past 3 years, I’ve worked as a part-time primary school teacher.

 What role does cake design play in your life?

 I started Halo & Horns as a side hustle in 2019 alongside full-time teaching.
 My business is something I am continually working towards growing, so I currently balance the business with a part-time primary teaching role.
 In the not too distant future, I hope Halo & Horns can become my sole focus and source of income; receiving my undivided love & attention.

 How do you find working with buttercream in your climate?

 I’m based in Sydney, so more often than not, working with buttercream is completely manageable.
 A hot summer’s day does make things slightly more difficult, requiring a bit more care and time, but usually nothing a bump up of the air conditioner can’t help with!